-I wondered how we can educate visitors about other zebras types in Africa?
+"How we can educate visitors about other zebras types in Africa?"

-In this project, I was interested in using AR as an interactive tool that helps distinguish one zebra from another.
-I explored various layouts and hotspot treatments before achieving the desired result that would be robust and easy to use onsite.
+In this project, AR was used as an interactive tool that helps distinguish one zebra from another.
+Various layouts and hotspot treatments were explored before achieving the desired result that would be robust and easy to use onsite.

 During the nightlife event, Dr. Jonathan Foley, the executive director of California Academy of the Science, approached us and asked if we would be interested in doing additional work at CAS.
 We exchanged information and are looking forward to creating more spaces that might elevate visitors experiences at the museum.